 One challenge Chris and Sydney encounter is developing new concepts and the language to describe them.

 “The language of the landscape creates a narrative for healing, and it is always evolving as needed,” said Sydney.
 “Since the design team is closely connected with maintenance and admin staff of working facilities, we are constantly refining the design based on their feedback.”

-But the focus remains the same for each project: creating outdoor spaces that are not only safe and secure, but that help spark memories and provide a comforting environment for residents and their families.
-The gardens are created to improve residents’ quality of life.
+With each new project, Chris and Sydney create outdoor spaces that are not only safe and secure, but that help spark memories and provide a comforting environment for residents and their families.

 Even with so many completed projects under his belt, the initial challenge the client posed to Chris in designing the prototype continues to drive his work.
 “If my mom were diagnosed with dementia and needed 24/7 care, this place and the garden would feel like home for her.”